AaltoSciComp/scicomp-docs/about/for-proposals.rst

 computation.

 Data management is designed with a focus on security.
 Recommended storage locations are centrally located for security.
+Computing nodes and data storage servers are physically located at CSC, Keilaranta 14, Espoo.
+The server room is certified security level 3 (VAHTI-3) i.e. only authorized personnel with clearance are given access to it and there is continuous camera surveillance.
 All data is access controlled by passwords and individual-level authorization, and firewalled to university networks.